catarinajesus1/Product-Demand-Forecast-web-application/README.md

-# Product-demand-forecasting-web-application
-Web application with the performing sales forecasting for the upcoming periods

-The following report shows the historical variations in retail product demand and aims to perform sales forecasting for upcoming periods.

-The report shows two analyses:
+# Product demand and Forecast in web application

+Embark on a journey of strategic decision-making with SalesVision, a sophisticated web application designed for meticulous sales forecasting in upcoming periods.
+This intuitive tool not only unveils historical demand fluctuations in retail but is also dedicated to predicting sales trends for the future.

+Live Performance Analysis:

-Analyzes of the current week’s performance indicator in the UI showing the current week's actual sales vs. forecast for the current week computed at the end of the last week.
+Dive into real-time insights, comparing the current week's actual sales with forecasts from the previous week.

+User-friendly interface for seamless navigation and quick decision-making.

+Tailored Future Quarter Forecasts:

-Analyzes sales forecast for a specific future quarter (during the upcoming year) selected in the UI.
+Forecast sales for specific quarters in the upcoming year, aligning predictions with business goals.

+Customize and optimize strategies based on detailed insights.

+Empower your team with a dynamic and responsive platform.